Pressure Washing Katy TX: What Homeowners Need to Know

 Roofs

 Those black streaks on your roof aren't dirt.
 They're a cyanobacterium called Gloeocapsa magma that feeds on limestone filler in asphalt shingles.
 It's everywhere in Katy.
-The only safe removal method is a low-pressure soft wash with a bleach-based solution.
-Never let anyone high-pressure wash your roof.
-It strips the granules off the shingles, voids your warranty, and shortens the roof's life by years.
+Roof streak requests should be scoped separately from concrete cleaning because high pressure can damage shingle surfaces and shorten the roof's service life.
 See our roof cleaning page for the full breakdown.

 Fences